region23/videonova2/memory-bank/progress.md

 # Project Progress

 ## Current Status
-The project has completed the backend integration phase (Phase 1) and is now ready to move into the basic UI components phase (Phase 2).
+The project has completed the basic UI components phase (Phase 2) and is now ready to move into the core processing pipeline phase (Phase 3).

 ## What's Complete
 - ✅ Project requirements and specifications defined